 - 1. The KEHA treasurer shall establish a single credit card account at the bank where the general fund account is held.
 (11/14/2016) - 2.
-The President and 1st Vice President will be the designated card users, with the card to be used ONLY for necessary expenses with the bi-annual board meetings and annual state meeting.
-(11/14/2016) - 3.
+The President and 1st Vice President will be the designated card users, with the card to be used for all budgeted expenses requiring electronic payment.
+(11/16/2021) - 3.
 Any time the card is used, the receipt should be scanned as soon as possible and emailed to the KEHA Treasurer.
 (11/14/2016) - 4.
 Statements shall be mailed to the KEHA Treasurer.
 (11/14/2016) - 5.
 As monthly statements are received, the treasurer shall verify all charges to submitted receipts, secure any missing receipts, pay the balance due and post expenses to the appropriate budget categories.
 (11/14/2016)

-- 6. The card should not be used for travel expenses by any individual officer.
+- The card should not be used for travel expenses by any individual officer.
 Those expenses should be paid by the individual and reimbursed by submission of an expense voucher.
 (11/14/2016) - 7.
 The treasurer shall pay the monthly credit card bill online after securing approval from either second signatory designated on the organization account.
 (3/12/2019)